graamliu/stockanalysis/README.md

-# Streaming Finance Data with AWS Lambda: Graam Liu Project 3
+# Streaming Finance Data with AWS Lambda: Graam Liu

-Using an AWS Lambda function and [yfinance](https://pypi.org/project/yfinance/), historical price information for November 30, 2021 was collected for the stocks below
-to demonstrate how near real-time financial data could be collected for querying which is interactive.
+Using an AWS Lambda function and [yfinance](https://pypi.org/project/yfinance/), historical price information for November 30, 2021 was collected for the stocks below to demonstrate how near real-time financial data could be collected for querying which is interactive.

 - Facebook (FB)
 - Shopify (SHOP)